-Last month year-to-date visits to this website passed a third of a million.
-If the current growth in interest continues on pace it will pass half a million by the end of the year and could reach one million by mid 2018.
+Yesterday the visits to this website passed 700,000.
+We're on pace to reach 1 million visits later this year.
 I am glad to see an increasing interest in the stories of some of the 404,800 Americans who never came home from World War 2.

 On behalf of the fallen, if you would like to see more people become aware of this project to honor the WW2 fallen, be sure to share with others on Twitter, Facebook, etc. Thanks for your interest!

-Join the public Facebook group WW2 Fallen 100
+Please consider joining the public Facebook group to increase the exposure of this project.
+Go to: WW2 Fallen 100